Margaret Kerry: Early life

-Born as Peggy Lynch, in Springfield, Illinois, she was adopted at three years old and moved to Los Angeles.
-Her first role was as a fairy in the 1935 film A Midsummer Night's Dream directed by Max Reinhardt.
+Born as Margaret McCarty on May 11, 1929, in Springfield, Illinois, she was adopted at three years old and moved to Los Angeles.
+Her adoptive parents later had her name legally changed to Peggy Lynch Her first role was as a fairy in the 1935 film A Midsummer Night's Dream directed by Max Reinhardt.
 She worked under her real name as a dancer and actor in three of the Our Gang comedy shorts.

-Kerry served as a camera double for Elizabeth Taylor in film National Velvet at MGM.
+Kerry served as a camera double for Elizabeth Taylor in the film National Velvet at MGM.
 She attracted the attention of Eddie Cantor, who cast her in the role of his teenage daughter in the film If You Knew Susie.
 Cantor thought Lynch needed a more theatrical-sounding name to be more noticeable as an actor, so she officially became Margaret Kerry.
 She graduated from high school with honors while working on the film and would later graduate cum laude from Los Angeles City College.

 Career

 Television work/voice artistry

-Kerry as a teenager played the role of "Sharon" in the first network sitcom, The Ruggles, on ABC-TV.
+Kerry as a teenager played the role of Sharon in the first network sitcom, The Ruggles, on ABC-TV.
 The show's farewell episode at the end of its three-year run featured Sharon's wedding and honeymoon.
-Kerry also appeared in two episodes of The Andy Griffith Show, and in 1950 as 'Jane Carter' in The Squire episode of The Lone Ranger.
-A voiceover performer with twenty-one dialects and forty-eight character voices, Kerry provided voices on 52 episodes of the groundbreaking children's television show, Clutch Cargo, including characters "Paddlefoot" and "Spinner".
+Kerry also appeared in two episodes of The Andy Griffith Show, and in 1950 as Jane Carter in The Squire episode of The Lone Ranger.
+A voiceover performer with twenty-one dialects and forty-eight character voices, Kerry provided voices on 52 episodes of the groundbreaking children's television show, Clutch Cargo, including characters Paddlefoot and Spinner.
 She provided numerous voices and live-action lead-ins for The New Three Stooges and Space Angel animated series for Cambria Productions.